calvan-liang/calvan-liang.github.io/projects/helpinghands.md

 ## HACCsgiving

 My HACC team is comprised of five people.
 They are **[Kegan Flagg](https://github.com/LukewarmCoffee), [Christopher Na](https://github.com/chrisjna), [Graham Francisco](https://github.com/gbfrancisco), [Micah Kim](https://github.com/kimmicah)** and myself, **[Calvan Liang](https://github.com/calvan-liang)**.
-We chose the pun of a name "HACCsgiving" because the final presentation takes place a few days before Thanksgiving and the "giving" part somewhat relates to the challenge we chose to develop an app for.
+We chose the pun of a name "HACCsgiving" because the final presentation takes place a few days before Thanksgiving and the "giving" part somewhat relates to the challenge we chose to develop an mobile application for.

 ## The Hawaii State Resource Directory Challenge